 COP 19 | Warsaw, Poland | 2013

-The 19th session of the UN Climate Change Conference will be held in Warsaw, Poland in 2013.
+The 19th session of the UN Climate Change Conference was held in Warsaw, Poland in 2013.

 The Nineteenth Conference of the Parties (COP19) opened in Warsaw, Poland on 11 November 2013 with three clear priority issues for the 195 countries represented: the elaboration of a timeline to secure a new international climate agreement at COP21 in Paris in 2015; the establishment of a mechanism on loss and damage; and the provision of long-term finance.